Skip to content

 <CRITICAL>

-This mechanic detects when discovery answers have expanded scope beyond the classified tier.
+This mechanic detects when discovery answers reveal new design or infrastructure

 Referenced from: Phase 1.5.2.5, Post-1.6, and inline via ARH during wizard.